We have several smaller companies working with us right now; Maybe only 3 or 5 employees in total, and the founder doesn’t have a sales team yet.

 If you wait at least 6 months before hiring a sales expert, you will have enough data to target the right prospects and see how well your new product is selling.

-Why a fully-fledged agency that does everything isn’t a great choice for startups.
+Why a full-fledged agency that does everything isn’t a great choice for startups.

 As a new founder, you want to use your money in the best way to boost your ROI.
 It doesn’t make sense to hire a fully-fledged sales agency that does it all.
 From lead generation to appointment setting to lead nurturing and then finally closing.